javiermontanana/grade5theory/_00-very-basics/basic.md

 and even ones on ledger lines
 [picture]

-Note that in a different clef, the note-names for the notes on each staff-line or space will be different.
+As we will see in the next section, in a different clef, the note-names for the notes on each staff-line or space will be different.
-You will learn more about this in the chapter on clefs and registers.

 ------------------------------------------
 (possibly this section later?)

 ## middle C